Mariners mark Daniel Vogelbach’s mammoth homer with a cone and caution tape

 Day off for Haniger

-Mitch Haniger was out of the starting lineup on Tuesday night.
-Servais decided to the give the hard-grinding right fielder a break.
+Mitch Haniger was out of the starting lineup Tuesday night.
+Servais said he decided to give the hard-grinding right fielder a break.

 “I think he could use a day off,” Servais said.